-Free online colleges or a free online university offers students a range of financial aid and tuition waivers so that they get a college degree without worrying about costs.
-The concept behind a free online college degree is that a student graduates without the burden of immense college debt, like so many of their peers.
-Many free online colleges in the USA are focused on making higher education accessible to students in their communities or even to international students.
+Free online colleges offer students a range of financial aid and tuition waivers so that they get a college degree without worrying about costs.
+The concept behind a free online college degree is that a student graduates without the burden of immense college debt like most students.
+Many free online colleges exist in the USA.
+These schools are focused on making higher education accessible to students in their communities or even to international students.
 Some offer scholarships, grants, and tuition waivers, while others offer one or the other.
-All in all, they ensure that a student’s out-of-pocket expenses are kept to the minimum so that they get the education they deserve without the constant worry about finances.
+All in all, they ensure that a student’s out-of-pocket expenses toward college tuition are kept to the minimum.
+That way, they get the education they deserve without the constant worry about finances.

-Many of these tuition-free online colleges are small and local universities, community colleges, and nonprofit institutes.
-Some are faith-based universities that focus on helping as many students as they can.
-However, it is not only the smaller colleges that offer free online college degree programs.
-A number of top-ranked universities also offer free online college courses with no credit options for qualified students who lack the funds to attend.
+Tuition-free online colleges include small and local universities, community colleges, and nonprofit institutes.
+Some are faith-based universities that focus on helping as many students attending college as they can.
+Still, it is not only the smaller colleges that offer free online courses and college degree programs.
+Several top-ranked universities also offer free online programs and college courses with no credit options.
+These are designed for qualified students who lack the funds to attend.
 Students have to do thorough research to see whether they qualify and how to apply to these colleges.
-Quite a few aid/grant programs help students get into a top-ranked college or university.
+Quite a few aid/grant programs help low and middle-income students get into a top-ranked college or university.
 Students looking for free online colleges in the USA may find the above information and listed colleges helpful.

 How do you get information on the admission criteria for free online colleges in the USA?

 Every college has an admissions page that students should check out.
-Each free online university or college will have its own set of criteria and rules for application.
+Each free online school or college will have its own set of criteria and rules for application.
 They typically do not charge students for taking courses or even enrolling.
 Some of these tuition-free online colleges also ensure that students do not have to pay for books or other course materials.
 Depending on the college policies, students may have to pay a minimal application fee and an assessment fee per completed course.
 Students who are unable to afford these fees can apply for further aid.
-In most cases, the fees are not charged in advance and almost always follow a payment plan.
-That means students have the option to pay on a course-by-course basis at the end of each term.
+The fees are usually not charged in advance and almost always follow a payment plan.
+That means students attend and have the option to pay on a course-by-course basis at the end of each term.

-The admission process for a free college degree online is quite simple.
+The admission process for an online free college is quite simple.
 Students can begin by applying online in just a few simple steps.
-All they have to do is complete a short online application form, choose their admissions pathway, and make their academic selection.
+All they have to do is complete a short online application form.
+Then, they can choose their admissions pathway and make their academic selections.
 Once they do so, they are connected to an admission counselor who can help them with the application process and prepare them to start studying.
 They also explain the foundational courses, their elective or specialization options, and how online learning will help them.

-Do the admissions criteria vary between the tuition-free online colleges?
+Do the admissions criteria vary between tuition-free online colleges?

-The criteria for admission into these free online college degree programs differ from one college to the other.
+The criteria for admission into these free online programs differ from one college to the other.
 Students have to research the school, admissions, and degree criteria thoroughly.
-Some colleges offer a mandatory foundation course that all students have to complete.
-Other than that, students have to show proof of high-school completion to be eligible for a free online college degree.
-Some offer free tuition to all students, and some offer to students who are financially challenged.
-Some free online colleges are for U.S. citizens or permanent residents only, while others are open to all U.S. and global students.
-However, some basic criteria for international students may differ from domestic students.
+Many schools offer a mandatory foundation course that all students have to complete.
+Students must also show proof of high-school completion to be eligible for a free online college degree.
+Some offer free tuition to all students, and some offer it to financially challenged students.
+Some free online colleges and universities are only for U.S. citizens or permanent residents, while others are open to all U.S. and global students.
+Still, some basic criteria for international students may differ from domestic students.
 Typically, admission requirements are:

 - Basic information such as name, address, and date of birth